 Don’t Forget the First Aid Kit – Have a small first-aid kit with bandages, burn ointment, tweezers, medical tape, ibuprofen, etc. You and your friends are going to be drinking all day in a parking lot.
 Someone’s probably going to get hurt…

 Prepare the Meat the Night Before – Making burgers?
 Form them into patties separated by wax paper the night before.
+Or, put them into a sweet burger press and storage container.
 Marinate your steaks and skewer your kebabs too.

 Make Yourself Easy to Find – Get a large balloon and tie it to a long string attached to your car.
 This helps friends find you in the parking lot.